LLM-as-a-judge validity in physics assessment depends more on the task than the model: Decoding temperature and marking reliability

-To assess whether temperature affects marking validity, we ran the DeepSeek-V3.2 marking pipeline at $T = 0.4$ and $T = 0.8$ with five repeated runs each, comparing mean fMAE against the deterministic $T = 0$ baseline across all three conditions.
-As shown in FIG.~\ref{fig:temp_sensitivity}, fMAE was stable across temperatures in all conditions: blind marking ranged from 0.187 to 0.199, solution-informed marking from 0.112 to 0.114, and false solution marking from 0.359 to 0.370.
-Temperature is therefore not a meaningful source of variance in these results, and the $T = 0$ condition used throughout the main analysis is representative of model behaviour at higher sampling temperatures.
+We ran the DeepSeek-V3.2 marking pipeline at $T = 0.4$ and $T = 0.8$ with five repeated runs each, comparing mean fMAE against the $T = 0$ baseline used in Section \ref{sec:structured} across all three structured-question conditions on the curriculum dataset ($n = 1151$).
+As shown in FIG.~\ref{fig:temp_sensitivity}, fMAE was stable across temperatures in all conditions: blind marking ranged from $0.187$ to $0.199$, solution-informed marking from $0.112$ to $0.114$, and false solution marking from $0.359$ to $0.370$.
+Sampling temperature is therefore not a meaningful source of variance for structured-question marking.